nwplus/Factotum/README.md

-# Factotum The do-it-all Discord Bot
+# Factotum The do-it-all Discord Bot!

 Previously known as nwPlus Discord Bot, Factotum started as a Discord bot to support small and medium hackathons run on the Discord platform for free.
 Now it has become a fully customizable, feature rich bot to support any and all types of events over discord.